A Type of Unifying Relation in (A)dS Spacetime: Conclusion and Outlook

 In summary, we have discussed a type of unifying relations for BG currents in (A)dS.
 Moreover, we show some potential applications for our unifying relations in cosmological correlators calculation.
 However, it is desirable to mention that there are still ambiguities we have not illustrated well.
-First, the application for unifying relations in cosmology should be careful since there may be some anomalous terms at higher points.
-We wonder if there exists a method to modify these anomalous terms.
-Second, we discuss only one type of unifying relations in this work.
+We discuss only one type of unifying relations in this work.
 In principle, there are still several unifying relations for which we do not give rigorous proof, which may be discussed in future work.
 It is necessary to mention that the correlation functions at the loop level can also be constructed by BG currents \cite{Gomez:2022dzk}.
 And we are looking forward to deriving the relations among 1-loop level correlation functions \cite{Zhou:2021kzv,Zhou:2022djx} in future work.